martinsolent/COM726_support/docs/week_1.md

 ### What next?

 - Read academic papers & journals from you field of study
-- Start to work on chosing a project topic
+- Start to work on choosing a project topic
 -  Work to complete the project outline (4/09/23)